ua-nl/ua-nl.github.io/_posts/2025-05-11-welcome-ukraine.md

 - 📍Location: Parade,  ‘s-Hertogenbosch
 - 🎯 free of charge

 This heartfelt meeting is dedicated to 110 thousand Ukrainian refugees: opening of the event, speeches from official representatives, worships by Dutch and Ukrainian priests, choirs: Makivka and Korali.
-It might be a great experience for everyone, because you not only will greed your old friends, but might also meet new!
+It might be a great experience for everyone, because you not only will greet your old friends, but might also meet new!
 You can become a part of a big march with Ukrainian flag, and a concert performed by famous Ukrainian artists!

 The program of the day: